Gloster Gladiator: Anglo-Iraqi War

 The Royal Iraqi Air Force (RoIAF) had been trained and equipped by the British prior to independence in 1932.
 One result of this was the dominance of British-built aircraft in the RoIAF inventory.
 In 1941, the sole RoIAF single-purpose fighter squadron, 4th Squadron consisted of seven operational Gloster Gladiators at Rashid Air Base.

 On 2 May 1941, in response to a blockade established by increasing numbers of Iraqi forces on RAF Habbaniya and demands from the revolutionary Iraqi government, a preemptive RAF attack was launched to break the encirclement.
 During this action, Iraqi Gladiators took part in attacks on the British air base, repeatedly strafing it ineffectively.
 Although much of the RoIAF was destroyed in the air or on the ground in the following days, the Iraqi Gladiators kept flying until the end of the war, carrying out strafing attacks on A Company of 1 Battalion, The Essex Regiment on the outskirts of Baghdad on 30 May.

-Before the outbreak of hostilities in Iraq, the 4th Service Training School at RAF Habbaniya operated three old Gladiators as officers' runabouts.
+Before the outbreak of hostilities in Iraq, No. 4 Service Flying Training School RAF at Habbaniya operated three old Gladiators as officers' runabouts.
 With the increased tension, the base was reinforced with another six Gladiators on 19 April, flying in from Egypt.
 During the early part of the war, these nine Gladiators flew numerous sorties against air and ground targets, taking off from the base's polo field.
 The RAF's Gladiator force in Iraq was further reinforced when, on 11 May, another five aircraft arrived, this time from 94 Squadron in Ismaïlia on the Suez Canal.
 A last resupply of Gladiators came on 17 May in the form of four more 94 Squadron aircraft.